Nkzlxs/independant_school_action_on_covid19/README.md

-# Independant School's action on covid-19 in Malaysia
+# Independant School's action on Covid-19 in Malaysia

 ---

 A data-entry recorder that accept

-1. School Name
+1. School Name（野鸡中学）
 2. 5 field of url
 3. Location where the school is at